What is business email compromise (BEC)?

 Commodity theft

-In early 2023, the FBI warned (link resides outside of ibm.com) of a new type of attack, in which scammers pose as corporate customers to steal products from the target company.
+In early 2023, the FBI warned (link resides outside ibm.com) of a new type of attack in which scammers pose as corporate customers to steal products from the target company.
 Using fake financial information and posing as employees in another company’s purchasing department, the scammers negotiate a large purchase on credit.
 The target company ships the order—usually construction materials or computer hardware—but the scammers never pay.

 How BEC attacks work